Introduction

 Links to video tutorials on YouTube are directly available from within OpenCutList.

-For users willing and able to read French a good entry point is the Blog L'Air du Bois and L'Air du Bois on Youtube.
+For French-speaking users, two good entry points are the Blog L'Air du Bois and L'Air du Bois on Youtube.

 Open Source

-OpenCutList is Open Source Software (hosted on github) developed by Boris Beaulant and Martin Müller of L'Air du Bois, a french-speaking woodworker exchange platform.
-Thanks to a dedicated team of translators working on Transifex, we are able to offer this extension in many languages.
+OpenCutList is Open Source Software (hosted on github) developed by Boris Beaulant and Martin Müller of L'Air du Bois, a French-speaking woodworking exchange platform.
+Thanks to a dedicated team of translators working on Transifex, this extension is available in many languages.

-If you notice an incorrect term or if you have a better one, please send us an email (using the Bug Report button).
+If you notice an incorrect term or want to suggest a better one, please send us an email (using the Bug Report button).

 Financial Contributions